Leah1977/LSH_Electricians_MS1/README.md

 **Result**

-The site acted as expected, the link changed colour when you hover over it and redirects you to a new page when you click on it.
+The site acted as expected, and the link changed colour when you hover over it and redirects you to a new page when you click on it.

 **Fix**